sarahc-dev/bank-tech-test/README.md

 In the Statement class, I eventually chose not to initialise this with the transaction list but instead to add this as an argument to the print function.
 I'm not sure if there is a benefit to either way, but I thought for future scalability if for instance the transaction list was much longer and you only wanted to print a section of it, it would be better to make this an argument.

+I have handled some exceptions, where the type is incorrect or amount is less than 0.
+I considered handling an edge case where the withdrawal was larger than the balance - but chose not to because this was not in the acceptance criteria.

+I am wondering if I have overcomplicated the task, as there are a lot of steps involved in running the project to meet the acceptance criteria.

 ## Screenshots

 Running app: